SWittouck/benchmark-scarap/README.md

-# Pangenome tool
+# Benchmark SCARAP

-The goal of this project is to benchmark the pangenome pipeline of SCARAP against various publicly available pangenome tools.
+The goal of this project is to demonstrate the pan, core and clust modules of the SCARAP toolkit for prokaryotic comparative genomics.

-As benchmark dataset, we will use one representative genome for each genus of Lactobacillales (as defined by the GTDB).
+The pangenome pipeline of SCARAP (pan module) is benchmarked against various publicly available pangenome tools.
+Three benchmark datasets are used: (1) one representative genome for each genus of Lactobacillales, (2) OrthoBench and (3) paraBench.
+The core and clust modules are demonstrated on a dataset with Lactiplantibacillus plantarum genomes.

 ## Data

-`genomes_lactobacillales.tsv`
+`lactobacillales_genera/genomes.tsv`

 * subset of the table `bac120_metadata_r89.tsv`, downloaded from the GTDB
 * NCBI assembly accession number and genus name for one representative genome per genus of Lactobacillales
 * created by the script `src/01_dataprep_lactobacillales/01_select_accessions.R`

-`genomes_lactobacillales_ncbi`
+`lactobacillales_genera/genomes_ncbi`

 * fna files for one representative genome per genus of Lactobacillales
 * downloaded by the script `src/01_dataprep_lactobacillales/02_download_genomes.R`

-`OrthoBench_v1.1`
+`orthobench/OrthoBench_v1.1`

 * downloaded from <https://github.com/davidemms/Open_Orthobench/releases>
 * gzipped all proteomes (`gzip Input/*.fa`)
 * instructions on how to benchmark: <https://github.com/davidemms/Open_Orthobench>

-`paraBench`
+`parabench/paraBench`

 * cloned from <https://github.com/rderelle/paraBench> (commit 05cae01)
 * unzipped four zip files with proteomes and put them in data/proteomes